Impact of embedded $^{163}$Ho on the performance of the transition-edge sensor microcalorimeters of the HOLMES experiment: Microcalorimeter array fabrication

 \section{Microcalorimeter array fabrication}

 HOLMES microcalorimeters are arranged in 64 pixel arrays fabricated at different institutions of the HOLMES collaboration \cite{borghesi_first_2022}.
 NIST carries out the fabrication without performing the silicon micromachining to release the SiN membranes with the detectors on top.
 At this stage, only the bottom gold layer of the absorber, 1\,\mum\ thick, is deposited.
 The wafer is then cut into $14\times19$\,mm$^2$ chips containing two arrays each.
 To allow further processing the chips have masks on both sides.
 On the detector side, a photoresist lift-off mask is left to complete the detector absorbers.
 On the back of the chip a SiN mask is patterned to allow anisotropic silicon etching to release the membranes.
 Subsequent fabrication steps are performed at the INFN laboratories of the Universities of Genova and Milano-Bicocca.
 After ion implanting the \Ho\ in the bottom gold layer with a depth profile extending about 10\,nm, the top gold layer -- 1\,\mum\ thick -- is deposited in an ion beam assisted sputtering system.
 The use of four symmetric ion beams and gold targets gives a uniform -- 4\% spread on a $10\times 10$\,mm$^2$ sample -- gold deposition on the array surfaces at a rate of more than 100\,nm/h.
 After the second Au layer is completed and the \Ho\ is completely encapsulated, the chip is dipped in an acetone bath at 50\,°C for 2\,hours to perform the lift-off process.
 Finally, the chip is mounted in a EPDM o-ring sealed POM holder with only the back exposed and it is dipped in a KOH bath at 80\,°C for about 5\,hours, until the SiN membranes are completely released by the anisotropic etching.
+Although the current fabrication process of the absorber does not provide full lateral containment of the radiation emitted by the implanted source (Fig.\,\ref{fig:tes}), Monte Carlo simulations show that this has a negligible effect on the measured activity.
 As shown in Table\,\ref{tab:results}, and corroborated by the decay time constants, all three arrays exhibit a $G$ smaller than expected based on the data reported in \cite{alpert_high-resolution_2019b}, with significant variation across the arrays.
 This discrepancy is likely attributable to the KOH processing used for these devices, as opposed to the DRIE process employed in \cite{alpert_high-resolution_2019b}.
 While the exact mechanism remains unclear, the variation appears to stem from bubble formation and trapping during the silicon etching in the KOH soaking process.